 Carex Lurida- For Sale Affordable Grower Direct Prices Tennessee Wholesale Nursery

-Carex Lurida- Lurid Sedge is a hardy perennial native to southern Canada (from Ontario to Newfoundland and Labrador) and much of the United States.
-The wetland grasses of this perennial sedge grow in fountain-like tufts of tightly clustered stems from the plant's rhizomes.
+Carex Lurida- Lurid Sedge Is A Hardy Perennial tufts of tightly clustered stems from the plant's rhizomes.
 The arching leaves atop the stems have a channel that runs its entire length, making it easier to distinguish it from other similar sedges.

 Planting & Hardiness Of Carex Lurida- Lurid Sedge